csivitu/ctf-challenges/osint/Stalin for time/README.md

 ## Sources

 In this question, we have a webpage, where on the first half, there’s a video with a press to make me fall button, which would make the video fall to the bottom of the screen.
 On the second half, theres a quote that says “Remove a letter, it’s now a slur, remove another letter, the opposite of a blur Sometimes we are captured and hung” (in red if not visible in the README) given at the top.
 Below it, a picture of Dwayne Johnson and David Beckham with the words Looking for another one below it.
 The question is: Who took it?
 What was taken?
+Note: The format of the flag is csictf{answer1_answer2}

 ## Challenge description to go up on the website
 Hint: “Wkh yrlfh ri wkh shrsoh”- Julius Caesar